tox-dev/tox/docs/user_guide.rst

       configuration section, and then the earlier packaged source distribution.
 By default ``pip`` is used to install packages, however one can customize this via ``install_command``.
    3. **Packaging** (optional): create a distribution of the current project (see :ref:`packaging` below).
+   4. **Extra setup commands** (optional): run the :ref:`extra_setup_commands` specified.
+These execute after all installations complete but before test commands, and run during the ``--notest`` phase.
-   4. **Commands**: run the specified commands in the specified order.
+   5. **Commands**: run the specified commands in the specified order.
 Whenever the exit code of any of them is not zero, stop and mark the environment failed.
 When you start a command with a dash character, the exit code will be ignored.